logitcode/FlexChat/README.md

 #
+- open the `flexchat.html` file in any browser
 - bring your own OpenRouter API Key
 - 150+ Models
 - saves you data in local storage on your browser